Two supports for music with two different evolutions.

 |Amazon Music||–14 LUFS||-2dB||Link|

 In addition to the tested formats, 2 reviews have been updated with the streaming version of the album :

 For the first two, the CD is much less dynamic than the Streaming version (Album of 2021, 2020, 2011), Streaming gives a more enjoyable version to listen, but only for Dolby Atmos ou 360RA releases.
 For Dolby Atmos, the standard imposes an integrated LUFS level of -18 dB (+- 2 dB).

 - Taylor Swift – RED (Taylor’s Version) (2021) for the streaming Dolby Atmos only, link

 - Alicia Keys – Alicia (2020) for the streaming 360RA only link

 For Brother In Arms by Dire Straits, the Streaming has a similar dynamic than the original 1985 CD, but does better than the remastered 2000 CD.

 - Dire Straits – Brothers In Arms (1995), link

-We cannot generalize with 4 examples, but one thing is certain, the masters of the new albums take into consideration the streaming and allow to have a better result than the CD which always remains in the loudness war and stays inferior to the listening.
-Streaming has succeeded in setting up a standard to stop loudness war.
-It remains to hope that the CD will do the same.
+We cannot generalize with 2 examples, but one thing is certain, the masters of the new albums take into consideration the streaming and allow to have a better result than the CD which always remains in the loudness war and stays inferior to the listening.
+Streaming has succeeded in setting up a standard to stop loudness war, but only for spatial sound.